jameysharp/corrode/src/Language/Rust/Corrode/C.md

 ```

 Resolution takes a current object to use if no designator is specified.
 It
-returns the new current objects for the next element to use, and the above
+returns the new current object for the next element to use, and the above
-Initializer type representing the part of the object that this element
+`Initializer` type representing the part of the object that this element
 initialized.

 ```haskell